19hours/sg-statutes/Acts/Securities and Futures Act.md

 (iii) any provision in this Act;

-(da) upon the Authority exercising any power under section 81SAA(2) or the Minister exercising any power under Division 2, 3 or 4 of Part IVB of the Monetary Authority of Singapore Act (Cap.
+(da) upon the Authority exercising any power under section 81SAA(2) or the Minister exercising any power under Division 2, 3, 4 or 4A of Part IVB of the Monetary Authority of Singapore Act (Cap.
 186) in relation to the corporation, the Authority considers that it is in the public interest to revoke the approval or recognition, as the case may be;

+[Act 31 of 2017 wef 29/10/2018]

 [Act 10 of 2013 wef 02/08/2013]